Correlation Between Navigator and NOS SGPS

 Strong

-Over the last 90 days NOS SGPS SA has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in NOS SGPS SA are ranked lower than 2 (%) of all global equities and portfolios over the last 90 days.
 In spite of comparatively stable basic indicators, NOS SGPS is not utilizing all of its potentials.
 The newest stock price uproar, may contribute to short-horizon losses for the private investors.

 Navigator and NOS SGPS Volatility Contrast